EpsilonSolutions/netscaler-command-reference/docs/utility/ping/ping.md

 ##Arguments

 <b>c</b>
 Number of packets to send.
 The default value is infinite.
+For Nitro API, defalut value is taken as 5.
 Minimum value: 1
 Maximum value: 65535